 Thunderstorm, a violent, short-lived weather disturbance that is almost always associated with lightning, thunder, dense clouds, heavy rain or hail, and strong, gusty winds.
 Thunderstorms arise when layers of warm, moist air rise in a large, swift updraft to cooler regions of the atmosphere.
 There the moisture contained in the updraft condenses to form towering cumulonimbus clouds and, eventually, precipitation.
 Columns of cooled air then sink earthward, striking the ground with strong downdrafts and horizontal winds.
 At the same time, electrical charges accumulate on cloud particles (water droplets and ice).
-Lightning discharges occur when the accumulated electric charge becomes sufficiently large.
-Lightning heats the air it passes through so intensely and quickly that shock waves are produced; these shock waves are heard as claps and rolls of thunder.
-On occasion, severe thunderstorms are accompanied by swirling vortices of air that become concentrated and powerful enough to form tornadoes.
+Lightning discharges occur when the sufficiently large.
+Lightning heats the air it passes through so inter waves are produced; these shock waves are heard as claps and rol severe thunderstorms are accompanied by swirling vortices of air the powerful enough to form tornadoes. nsely and quickly that shock ls of thunder.
+On occasion, -// 13 //